voder-ai/eslint-plugin-traceability/README.md

 - `traceability/valid-story-reference` Validates that `@story` references point to existing story files. ([Documentation](docs/rules/valid-story-reference.md))
 - `traceability/valid-req-reference` Validates that `@req` references point to existing requirement IDs. ([Documentation](docs/rules/valid-req-reference.md))

+For advanced configuration (per-rule options such as scopes, branch types, and story directory settings), see the individual rule docs in `docs/rules/` and the [API Reference](user-docs/api-reference.md).

 For development and contribution guidelines, see docs/eslint-plugin-development-guide.md.

 ## Quick Start